Minus24Exp/Jacy/README.md

 - General: If FuncDecl stored Token instead of Identifier then it will be possible to use not only ids for function names and e.g. operator overloading looked like: `func +()`
 - Parser: Some stmts and exprs like `if` and `while` use the same syntax sugar as different ways to capture condition, maybe it's possible to move this syntax parsing to general function (maybe not...)
 - Parser: What about functions `skip_if_op` and `skip_if_kw`?
+- General: If one day I'll add infix functions, then I can remove operators at all, and make all punctuation operator to punctuation tokens.

 ## Personal reminders
 - If there's Segmentation fault about unique_ptr, probably problem is in try to copy or multiple storing.